apigee/devrel/README.md

 - [OpenAPI to Apigee Mock Proxy](tools/oas-apigee-mock) -
   A utility to generate an Apigee Proxy bundle with mock responses from a spec
 - [OpenAPI to Configurable Proxy](tools/oas-configurable-proxy) -
-  A tool to generate to configurable proxy archives from an Open API Specification
+  A tool to generate configurable proxy archives from an OpenAPI Specification

 ## Labs